Motorcycle Accident Lawyers In Riverside, California

-At Martinez & Schill LLP, our skilled Riverside motorcycle accident attorneys understand how quickly a bike crash can change our client’s life.
+At Martinez & Schill LLP, our skilled Riverside motorcycle accident attorneys understand how quickly a bike crash can change a client’s life.

-With nearly 800,000 motorcycles throughout the state, California leads the nation in the number of registered bikes, which unfortunately means we are also one of the leading states in motorcycle accidents, injuries, and fatalities.
+With nearly 800,000 motorcycles throughout the state, California leads the nation in the number of registered bikes, which, unfortunately, means that we are also one of the leading states in motorcycle accidents, injuries and fatalities.

-Across the country last year there were nearly 5,000 motorcycle accident fatalities, according to the National Highway Traffic Safety Administration.
-Almost ten percent of those deaths occurred on our California roadways.
+Across the country last year, there were nearly 5,000 motorcycle accident fatalities, according to the National Highway Traffic Safety Administration (NHTSA).
+Almost 10% of those deaths occurred on our California roadways.